T

 • Learn a few basic Italian phrases; it's appreciated by locals.

-• Take advantage of 'aperitivo' culture in the evenings for a pre-dinner drink and snacks.
+• Take advantage of aperitivo hour (early evening) for discounted drinks and snacks.

 • Be mindful of pickpockets in crowded tourist areas.